Received a PCS? Sell Your Home with a Military Relocation Professional

 Finances

-As far as finances go, an MRP can help you to leverage your VA loan to your advantage.
-For example, if you purchased your home with a VA loan, it’s possible to transfer the loan terms to a new homeowner.
+Some recommend transferring the loan terms to a new homeowner.
 This transfer sweetens the deal for buyers by negating the need to apply for a new loan and could secure them a lower interest rate.
-Payne also shares that an MRP can advise you on whether or not it’s a good decision to buy a new home or rent based on the terms of your PCS order.
+Payne also shares that an MRP can advise you on whether it’s a good decision to buy a new home or rent, based on the terms of your PCS order.

 Find an MRP with HomeLight’s Agent Finder